-Alarms are inhibited in situations where an alarm trip would be meaningless because the UDR is not in a normal measurement mode (i.e., when the UDR is in the Check Source, Calibrate, or Data Entry Mode).
+Alarms are inhibited in situations where an alarm trip would be meaningless because the UDR is not in a normal measurement mode (i.e., when the UDR is in the Check Source (jumper selectable) or Calibrate.
 During Alarm Inhibit, new alarm trips cannot occur and old alarms cannot be reset.
 When the inhibit period is over, alarm trips and resets are enabled again.
 Alarm inhibit conditions are discussed in the following paragraphs.